How to resolve conflict in a team: Step-by-step with examples

 Most people will fit into one of these four personality types, although some might find themselves identifying with traits of a secondary personality type.
 For example, their personality could be a mix of dominance and influence.

-Examples of conflict resolution
+Team conflict resolution examples

 Creative differences